InvestigateSafety/SwattingRegistry/README.md

 * Address to phone numbers auto lookup
 * Auto phone call and messaging
 * Policies registry and incident investigation by InvestigateSafety
+  * Structured database of false reporting by citizen that ended up routed to dispatch